kaymaskaymas/karchiSoftservLLPecomern/README.md

-# Karchi Softserv LLP ecomern
+# Karchi Softserv LLP MERN E-Commerce Platform
 MERN stack-based E-Commerce platform with user authentication, dynamic product listings, shopping cart, and streamlined checkout.
 Utilizes MongoDB Atlas, React for the frontend, and integrates Cloudinary for image storage and Stripe for payments.

-# MERN E-Commerce Platform

 ## Overview

-Welcome to our MERN stack-based E-Commerce platform.
+Welcome to our MERN stack-based E-Commerce project for KarchiSoftserv LLP.
 This project is a comprehensive solution for setting up and running an online store.

 ## Features